tinyhoot/Deathrun-Remade/README.md

 help other modders interact with Deathrun, be it through the API, Nautilus, or Harmony patches.

 - Plugin `Awake()`
-  - Custom items are registered with Nautilus.
+  - Custom items have their TechTypes registered with Nautilus.
   - Persistent data which does not change depending on settings is registered with Nautilus, such as PDA encyclopedia entries.
   - Systems underlying the API are initialised.
   - Harmony patches that are always necessary are applied.
+- Plugin `Start()`
+  - The API is ready and safe to use.
 - Main Menu loads.
-  - If this is not the first time loading the main menu, all existing changes are wiped.
-Recipe changes are reversed, state is restored to vanilla as much as possible.
 - User presses Play and starts/loads a game.
   - Event for clicking Play is invoked.
     - All config-specific harmony patches are unpatched to get a clean slate for the setup in the next steps.
+    - All prefabs registered with Nautilus are deregistered (but TechTypes persist).
   - `SaveDataCache` loads.
     - The config locks in and can no longer be changed.
     - Config-specific harmony patches are applied.
     - Changes to recipes, fragments, etc. are registered with Nautilus.
+    - Prefabs for custom items are registered.
   - Player `Awake()`
     - MonoBehaviours are added to `Player.main`.
     - UI elements are instantiated and set up.